maxwellrv/Active-Directory-Project/README.md

 ## Objective

-This homelab project is meant to establish experience on important IT skills such as installing, navigating and managing a directory enviornmnet from scratch.
+This homelab project is meant to establish experience on important IT and blue team skills such as installing, navigating and managing a directory enviornmnet from scratch.

 ### Skills Learned
 - Building a logical diagram